 Parmesan Smashed Potatoes

 Frequently Asked Questions

-Do they need a dipping sauce?
+Do parmesan smashed potatoes need a dipping sauce?

-Can I use a different cheese?
+Can I use a different cheese for smashed potatoes?

+Parmesan Smashed Potatoes